|God's guidance isn't always easy to understand|

 The need to examine things closely

 However, I found out the hard way that the enemy has much more power and influence in this age over believers than I could have imagined.
-I had to come out of brainwashing from false guidance and teaching to see this clearly, and even though I was careful to try and examine things closely while I dealt with false guidance, it did not prevent the spiritual blindness that comes from accepting lies, which are especially hard to pick out from imposter spirits and false christ spirits that use the truth and claim to be God or His saints and angels.
+I had to come out of brainwashing from false guidance and teaching to see this clearly, and even though I was careful to try and examine things closely while I dealt with false guidance and teaching, it did not prevent the spiritual blindness that comes from accepting lies, which are especially hard to pick out from imposter spirits and false christ spirits that use the truth and claim to be God or His saints and angels.

 is false guidance from the enemy, because their lies become hooks in you.